 After the interview, which is also graded out of 20, the jury adds up the 4 marks out of 20 for a final admission mark out of 80.
 Candidates must reach or exceed a minimum admission mark, set by Sciences Po each year, in order to be admitted and become a Sciences Po student.

 Each of the four evaluations carry equal weight in the admission decision: it is the articulation of all the results that qualifies the candidate or not.
 The oral mark complements the other three marks obtained in the application phase.
 The candidates selected are chosen for their ability to shine in different and complementary lights.

 One procedure, two platforms

 All applicants are assessed against the same expectations.
-French and international secondary school students follow the same procedure, using two different platforms: Parcoursup for those preparing a French Baccalaureate, and Sciences Po's admissions portal for those preparing a foreign secondary school diploma.
+French and international secondary school students follow the same procedure, using two different platforms: Parcoursup for those preparing to sit a French Baccalaureate, and Sciences Po's admissions portal for those preparing a foreign secondary school diploma.

 A selection of the best talents

 The choice to select students with diverse talents has been at the heart of Sciences Po's educational principles since its creation.
 This new procedure reinforces and supports our ambition for an education that values openness, adaptability, critical thinking and the ability to create bridges between disciplines.